EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

   - **WARNING:** Any calls to the I2C/Wire library when pins are forced low will cause an endless board hang.
 - Disable the watch-dog timer
   - If it is enabled the watchdog timer will wake the board every ~8 seconds checking if the board has been inactive too long and needs to be reset.
-  - We have to chose between allowing the watchdog to save us in a hand during sleep and saving power.
+  - We have to choose between allowing the watchdog to save us in a hand during sleep and saving power.
     We've chosen to save power.

 After this, the different processor types have different steps to finish preparing and finally falling asleep.